CIRCUITSTATE/CSE_MCP23017/Readme.md

 # CSE_MCP23017

 **CSE_MCP23017** is an Arduino library from **CIRCUITSTATE Electronics** to interface the Microchip **MCP23017** 16-bit I/O expander IC.
 The library supports all features of MCP23017 including GPIO operations, and interrupts.
-All functions of the chip can be accessed via Arduino-style APIs.
+All functions of the chip can be accessed via familiar Arduino-style APIs.
 The library can run on any Arduino-supported microcontroller with an I2C interface.

 This library is in pre-release stage.
 Any feedback is highly appreciated.

+# Features

+- I2C interface with multiple IO expanders on the same bus.
+- GPIO pin read and write operations.
+- Port read and write operations.
+- GPIO input polarity control.
+- Full interrupt support for multiple IO expanders.

 # Installation